openedx/edx-platform/docs/en_us/internal/jenkins/results.md

 ## Coverage Reports

-Note: Coverage reports are only generated when your tests pass.
+Note: Coverage reports are generated now even when tests fail.
+Be careful when inspecting these, since coverage on failure is not likely to match coverage reported when tests pass.

 * How to find: